Award-winning palliative care course for health care professionals.

-LEAP Core is an interprofessional course that provides health care professionals with an in-depth learning experience on essential skills and competencies of the palliative care approach.
+LEAP Core is an interprofessional course that focuses on the essential competencies to provide a palliative care approach.
 LEAP Core is taught by local experts who are experienced palliative care clinicians and educators.

 Who is it for?